enginechronos/chronos-godot-sdk/README.md

   {"context":"conversation"},
   true
 )

-Chronos will automatically:

-store the event

-run the Brain
+What Chronos Handles Automatically

+You don’t need to manage:

+storing events

+running AI logic

-update NPC state
+updating NPC state

-push the update back to the game
+syncing state back to the game

+Chronos handles all of this for you.

-Optional Call — Load saved NPC state on startup Chronos.get_npc_state("guard_1")
+Optional: Load NPC State on Startup

+To instantly restore memory:

+Chronos.get_npc_state("guard_1")

-This ensures the NPC reflects saved memory immediately.
+This ensures NPCs reflect past actions immediately when the game starts.

 Example Project